j-sripad/Roof_segmentation/README.md

 First run the following notebook

-- Training.ipynb : Contains data preprocessing and
+- Training.ipynb : Contains data preprocessing and training code.
+- Inference.ipynb : Contains code to perform inference on the test data and calculate dice score
+-